 During the 1980s, Richard Jeffries of the British Museum interpreted the various homalozoans as ancestral to the vertebrates (making vertebrates a polyphyletic group within Echinodermata).
-This hypothesis (sort of) rests on his convictions about the homologies of the structures.
-Consider the stylophoran stele.
+This hypothesis (sort of) rested on his convictions about the homologies of the structures.
+Consider competing interpretations of the stylophoran stele (right).

 His conclusion: Chordates are derived from these primitive echinoderms.
 Indeed, in his scheme, specific homalozoans gave rise to specific chordate groups.
 To emphasize the propinquity of the relationship, he coined the term Calcichordate.
 This hypothesis of "calcichordate" phylogeny was developed in the early days of cladistics, and Jeffries does not seem to have used a parsimony analysis.

-- Jeffries, himself, seems to approach the issue with the style of a true-believer.
+Jeffries, himself, seemed to approach the issue with the style of a true-believer.

 When you add "calcichordates" to the mix, the basic pattern of deuterostome phylogeny seems completely up for grabs.

-As of 2011, echinoderm systematists agreed that Jeffries' phylogeny is wrong.
-But were all over the map otherwise.
+As of 2010, echinoderm systematists agreed that Jeffries' phylogeny is wrong, but were all over the map otherwise.
 Some maintained that his assessment of homology may, in part, be right.
 The Clausen and Smith, 2005 analysis of the stylophoran appendage suggests that it is, indeed, a locomotor appendage.
 Others, such as David et al., 2000, asserted that the stylophoran appendage is an ambulacrum on a crinoid-like arm, pure and simple, and that Ctenocystoidea have blastozoan-like brachioles.
 To them, Homalozoa is polyphyletic and its members belong to better known groups.